gabriel-mercier/AI-LLM-Driven-NPC-Generation-A-Virtual-Village-Simulation/README.md

 # AI-LLM-Driven NPC Generation: A Virtual Village Simulation

-This project explores the use of artificial intelligence to generate realistic non-player characters (NPCs) in a virtual village environment.
-The NPCs are designed to interact autonomously, creating a dynamic and immersive simulation.
+This project explores the intersection of artificial intelligence, neuroscience, and game development by creating a virtual village populated with realistic non-player characters (NPCs).
+Leveraging advanced large language models (LLMs) like GPT-3.5-turbo, we generate NPCs that can autonomously interact and simulate human-like behaviors.
+The project employs techniques in prompt engineering to fine-tune the interactions and decision-making processes of these agents.

+Our architecture is divided into a back-end and a front-end.
+The back-end handles the logic for NPC behavior, including memory management, emotional responses, and interaction dynamics.
+This is heavily inspired by principles of neuroscience to create a believable and immersive experience.
+The front-end, developed using Pygame and Tiled, visualizes the village and the interactions of the NPCs in real-time.

+The project also explores the potential of open-source models like LLama and Mistral for enhancing NPC behavior and interaction.
+By integrating these models, we aim to push the boundaries of what is possible in game development, creating a rich, dynamic environment that evolves based on the actions and interactions of its inhabitants.

 ![thevillage](images/TheVillage.gif)